Texting by Thinking: The Future of iPhones

 As the technology matures and becomes more advanced, then the opposite would occur.

 Final Thoughts on Texting by Thinking

-I believe this will be groundbreaking technology once it comes on the market, and it'll be up there will consumer 3D printing, virtual reality, and AI (artificial intelligence).
+I believe this will be groundbreaking technology once it comes on the market, and it'll be up there will consumer 3D printing, virtual reality, augmented reality, and AI.